 In 1880-1888, the Department of Geodesy of the Lviv Polytechnic created the first leveling network in Lviv consisting of 18 benchmarks.
-The network was used for the construction of Lviv’s first sewer.
-(The Galicia state leveling network was created by the Military Geographical Institute in Vienna between 1888 and 1892.)
+The network was used for the construction of Lviv’s first sewer system.
+The state leveling network in Galicia was created by the Military Geographical Institute in Vienna between 1888 and 1892.

-Here is the first benchmark with a plaque in honor of Dominik Zbrozhek.
+Here is the first benchmark with a plaque in honor of Dominik Zbrożek:

 “Z. W.” stands for “znak wysokosci,” which is Polish for “height marker.”

 а – brass frustum in the wall;